rdbliss/rdbliss.github.io/_posts/2020-01-17-hypercube-sums-and-exponential-families.md

 almost seems too general to believe that one could exist!
 I haven't come up with one yet, but I learn one eventually.

-To check my work, here is some code to play with this:
+To be honest, I don't quite believe this last identity.
+Here is some code to at least numerically settle your stomach if you also have doubts:

 ```python
 import itertools